 Just Ms. Popa, for now…but I’m actually also still just getting used to my name after getting married this summer!

 Favorite Thacher teaching moment

-You won’t believe me, but definitely the time that Mully launched himself headfirst through my classroom window humming the Mission Impossible theme song.
+You won’t believe me, but definitely the time that Mully [former Head of School] launched himself headfirst through my classroom window humming the Mission Impossible theme song.
 He then gathered himself, stood up, and demanded we “Ask him a question!” about what we were reading.
 It happened.
 Ask my juniors.